mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 offspring genome:    {0, 1, 2, 6, 7, 10, 11, 20, 21, 22, 12}
 ```

+#### Overwrite mutation :hammer: :wrench:
+(Need to change the algorithm - will add description later)

-#### Deletions and insertion mutation combined
+#### All mutations combined

+The algorithms for `overwrite()`, `insert()` and `remove()`,  are designed in a way to keep the change_log and insertions_log correct after every mutation, si that we can have randon access to a genome site and can reconstruct the offspring genome.

+(Here I will add pseudo code fot the above three methods)

 To sum up, change log consists of two data structures:
-* change_log - keeps track of shifts in indexes when the insertions or deletions happen -> std::map -> keping the keys in sorted order allows updating only the keys > current key; searching for key takes logarithmic time
+* change_log: keeps track of shifts in indexes when the insertions or deletions happen
+  * Implemented as std::map: keping the keys in sorted order allows updating only the keys > current key; searching for key takes logarithmic time
-* segments_log - stores inserted segments -> std::unordered_map -> accessing a segment by key is constant time
+* segments_log: stores inserted segments
+  * std::unordered_map: accessing a segment by key is constant time

-If we keep both change_log and segments_log updated after every insertion, we can have randon access to a genome site and can reconstruct the offspring genome.

-[Gif with algo example will go here]

 ### Algorithm performance
-The following figures will be updated with prettier ones, but the data will be mostly the same
+(The following figures will be updated with prettier ones, the data might change, but my genome will still be slower)
 ![Comparison of performance for insert() method](/assets/TetianaBlogFigs/Insert.png){:style="width: 50%"}
 ![Comparison of performance for remove() method](/assets/TetianaBlogFigs/Remove.png){:style="width: 50%"}

 This section will include more figures and text regarding comparison with naive approach.
 This section will also include the analysis of time complexities in comparison with original algorithm.
 And memory calculation in comparison with original algorithm.

+### Conclusion
+The naive algorithm is faster.
+(This section will also include more discussion on the calculations in previous section, when I finich them.)

 ### A brainstorm of potential improvements and optimizations :thinking:
 There are multiple things in the algorithm that could be optimized, from both algorithms and code perspective.
 Aome of them are: